Stocks end stronger as investors look beyond mixed earnings

 "I do think there are valuation concerns, and some tech companies are trading at extremely high multiples," said Derek Hoyt, chief investment officer at Minneapolis-based KDV Wealth Management.
 "People need to be cautious about what they buy, but I don’t think the situation calls for a 70 percent decline."

-Major tech earnings on tap for Thursday include Amazon.com (AMZN.O), which trades at over 400 times earnings, as well as Microsoft (MSFT.O) and Google (GOOGL.O).
+Major tech earnings on tap for Thursday include Amazon.com , which trades at over 400 times earnings, as well as Microsoft and Google .

 The S&P 500 posted 22 new 52-week highs and no new lows; the Nasdaq Composite recorded 94 new highs and 33 new lows.